-However, when we were approached on the street we thought we would be nice and humor the sweet lady and go to her shop.
-We ended up spending $250 on suits, dresses, silk shirts, pants and skirts we bought it all.
+However, when we were approached on the street we thought we would be nice and humorous the sweet lady and go to her shop.
+We ended up spending a good chunk of our travel budget on suits, dresses, silk shirts, pants, and skirts we bought it all.

 We stressed about our purchases that night and reprimanded ourselves thoroughly.
 When we went back the next day to pick up all of our clothes, we loved them so much, we bought more!!

-Going to Bokor Hill
+Coasting Down Bokor Hill

 I don’t know what it is like today, but back then we just walked through dark hallways and looked at the abandoned hall.

 It was a little unsettling.
 But the view was beautiful.
-I think they are turning it into a big resort now, I am glad I saw it when it was all run down and abandoned makes for a better story.
+I think it is turned it into a big resort now, I am glad I saw it when it was all run down and abandoned makes for a better story.

 Oh wait, that’s not the strange part yet.